Home

 Cousins have helped construct, care for, conserve and interpret Frank Lloyd Wright's masterpiece, Fallingwater

-Pittsburgh Regional Landmarks - Some branches have remained in Western Pennsylvania over eight to 10 generations.
-Many have had decades of involvement with the construction, care, conservation and/or preservation of some of the Pittsburgh's region's most beloved and important landmarks -- ranging from Fallingwater, Braddock's Grave, and National Turnpike to the Minerd Funeral Home (a Uniontown landmark) and Westmoreland Homesteads (Norvelt), built during the Great Depression with support by First Lady Eleanor Roosevelt to benefit coal miners' families.
+Pittsburgh Regional Landmarks - Many branches stayed in Western Pennsylvania over 8 to 10 generations.
+Many have been involved with the construction, care, conservation and/or preservation of some of the region's most beloved and important landmarks -- ranging from Fallingwater, Braddock's Grave, and National Turnpike to Westmoreland Homesteads (Norvelt), built during the Great Depression with support by First Lady Eleanor Roosevelt to benefit coal miners' families.

 Annette Hanshaw, the "most popular woman singer" in the 1930s

 Popular Culture, Entertainment, Creativity - Cousins have entertained millions of Americans as actors, singers, TV/radio hosts and writers.
 One was named by the New York Times as "one of the most prolific recording singers in the late 1920's and early 30's."
 Another was an Illinois news editor attacked in Edgar Lee Masters' famed Spoon River Anthology.
+Others were a leading American painter and sculptor who specialized in geometric, "neo-plastic" works -- the founder and chairman of Fox News -- and a popular singer who sold more than 20 million records" and won 5 gold records.
 See our Online Quilt Museum, Online Museum of Creativity and Voices section with essays authored by cousins.

-Rebecca Minerd and Gen. Custer's brother Tom, who produced a son together before Little Big Horn
+Rebecca Minerd and Tom Custer, who produced a son together before Tom's death at Little Big Horn

 Custer Connection - Mined.com tells the award-winning saga of a forgotten Ohio oilfield laborer whose father, Capt.
 Thomas Ward Custer, was a two-time Medal of Honor winner in the Civil War, was the brother of General George Armstrong Custer, and were among five Custers slain at Little Big Horn.
 This story, also published in the Research Review Magazine of the Little Big Horn Associates, received the organization's prestigious Frost Award for "Best Article."

-Almost White - One branch of cousins, centered in Philippi, WV and Athens, OH, descends from a Pennsylvania German father and a Native American mother of the mid 1800s.
-Considered of mixed-race, these early cousins were cast out of society, neither white nor black, and faced lifetimes of discrimination, with two marrying freed slaves.
-Book authors, journalists and scholars have studied the group and published their findings.
-Four cousins appeared together on the popular PBS television show Finding Your Roots with Henry Louis Gates Jr. There have been more than 200 marriages between the mixed-race Minard-Miner and Mayle-Male clans of West Virginia and Ohio.
+Almost White - One branch of cousins, centered in Philippi, WV and Athens/Canton, OH, descends from a Pennsylvania German father and a Native American mother of the mid 1800s.
+Of mixed-race, they were ignored by society, neither white nor black, and faced lifetimes of discrimination, with two marrying freed slaves.
+Books, studies and news stories have told this unique story, with 4 cousins appearing on the popular PBS television show Finding Your Roots with Henry Louis Gates Jr. More than 250 marriages have taken place with the Mayle-Male clan.

 Cousins have made significant contributions in science and in space exploration